-LIFE NDIS LWB 5530 Personal Care Planning - Procedure
+LIFE WITHOUT BARRIERS NDIS LWB 5530 Personal Care Planning -Procedure

-- Part A captures the person's preferences regarding the Disability Support Workers (DSWs) who will be supporting them.
-It identifies preferences for gender, age and important supports relevant to their personal care. - Part B details the person's individual personal care support needs, what they can do themselves, how they would like to be supported and when.
+• Part B details the person's individual personal care support needs, what they can do themselves, how they would like to be supported and when.
 It also records details such as relevant skills and/or training, privacy and/or cultural needs.
-This section is optional, however if the person chooses to complete it, it should be as detailed as possible, to ensure that the personal care support is tailored to the person's specific requirements.
+This section should be as detailed as possible, to ensure that the personal care support is tailored to the person's specific requirements.